10 “Rude” Behaviors That Are Perfectly OK in Japan

-In the West, we are taught to maintain eye contact when talking to someone.
+In the West, we are taught to maintain eye contact when talking to someone to show we're listening and engaged in what they're saying.
 In Japan, too much eye contact can make people feel uncomfortable.
 They will look at each other if they are seriously discussing something important or if they are very close, but generally, direct eye contact is minimal.

 3. Deflecting a Compliment

-You may have felt the frustration of giving someone a compliment only for them to deflect it by denying that what you say is true or making some self-depreciating excuse.
-In the west, many of us pay a compliment and expect to hear "thank you."
+You may have felt the frustration of giving someone a compliment only for them to deflect it by denying that what you say is true or making some self-deprecating excuse.
+In the West, many of us pay a compliment and expect to hear "thank you."

 In Japan, it's not only acceptable, but it is expected for someone to disagree when a compliment is paid to them.
 I've watched conversations where people say nice things like "you did really well!" or "that was great!" only for the person to shake their hand and say "no, no!"
 It's frustrating to see, and I want to say "just accept the compliment!"

-It's a difference of culture, though!
+It's a difference in culture, though.
 Don't worry if you say something nice to someone and they deflect it; they're doing it out of politeness, not because they don't appreciate what you said.